COSC-499-W2023/year-long-project-team-11/docs/weekly logs/individual-log-term-2-Lance.md

 # ===== TERM 2 =====
 # Week 11 (March 18-March 24)
 This week I worked on adding the delete user/account on the delete-user branch.
 The functionality of it should be done.
-I am just missing the backend endpoint for delete account.
-This was pretty difficult since I need to access the axios and add a new deleteAccount endpoint for localhost:8000.
-Hopefully I'll be able to find out how to access it for next week.
+Added a views.py delete account view, added url route, and made axios call from frontend.
+Hopefully I'll be able to finish the profile picture
 ![image](https://github.com/COSC-499-W2023/year-long-project-team-11/assets/60246855/f32baa4f-6efd-4666-913d-8a3f32082554)

 # Week 10 (March 11-March 17)